-Nerdy reserved bookworm Needy, and arrogant, conceited cheerleader Jennifer are best friends, though they share little in common.
+Nerdy, reserved bookworm Needy Lesnicki, and arrogant, conceited cheerleader Jennifer Check are best friends, though they share little in common.
 They share even less in common when Jennifer mysteriously gains an appetite for human blood after a disastrous fire at a local bar.
-As Needy's male classmates are steadily killed off in gruesome attacks, the young girl must uncover the truth behind her friend's transformation and find a way to stop the bloodthirsty rampage before it reaches her own boyfriend Chip.
+As Needy's male classmates are steadily killed in gruesome attacks, the young girl must uncover the truth behind her friend's transformation and find a way to stop the bloodthirsty rampage before it reaches her own boyfriend Chip.
 Written by

 The Massie Twins

 Clearly this is a movie that polarizes opinion, but I'd urge anyone with a taste for black comedy to give Jennifer's Body a chance.
 Having finally seen it, I enjoyed myself so much that I was left a little mystified that so many people seem to hate it.

 Let's be straight about this, Jennifer's Body isn't awards material, but neither is it trying to be.
 It's a deliberately cheesy and darkly comic movie that definitely harks back similar movies from the 80s.
 Some of the darkest parts of the movie had me stifling guilty giggles; that's good black comedy in my book.

 I thought the performance from the two leads was solid and enjoyable.
 Megan Fox played up Jennifer's sexiness, but gave her a subtle undercurrent of insecurity which gave tension to the character.
 Amanda Seyfried's Needy might not have been the cheerleader but was really the more settled and self-assured of the two characters.